dcolcott/aws-greengrass-edge-dev-kit/3d-printing-stl/README.md

 #### AWS Greengrass Development Kit V1 - Top Cover Alignment Issues

 As of V1 of the AWS Greengrass development kit we are still dealing with some alignment and internal wiring design changes to the 3D printed components.
 Because of this we don't recommend printing at least the top enclosure at the moment.
-We will have an update to this problem soon. alignment
+We will have an update to this problem soon.

 ![AWS Greengrass Development Kit V1 – USB Alignment](pics/usb-alignment.png)